 Polycyclic Aromatic Hydrocarbons (PAHs)

-Although there are ways to remove these chemical contaminants from final products, we do not know if manufacturers do it.
+Although there are ways to significantly reduce these chemical contaminants in final products, we do not know if manufacturers do it.
 Therefore, it is our responsibility as consumers to know and avoid these potentially hidden ingredients.

 Formaldehyde in cosmetics may result from formaldehyde releasing preservatives.